Deformation theory of scalar-flat K\"ahler ALE surfaces: Introduction

-We end the introduction with an outline of the paper.
+} \end{remark} We end the introduction with an outline of the paper.
 In Section \ref{Notationsec}, we begin with the definitions of the weighted H\"older spaces which will be used throughout the paper.
 Then, in Section \ref{SDCS} we give some analysis of the complex analytic compactifications, due to Hein-LeBrun-Maskit \cite{HL15, LeBrunMaskit}, of K\"ahler ALE spaces.
 In Section~\ref{Kuranishi}, we study the deformation of complex structures using an adaptation of Kuranishi's theory to ALE spaces.
 The main point is that since the manifold is non-compact, the sheaf cohomology group $H^1(X, \Theta)$ should be replaced by an appropriate space of decaying harmonic forms.
 In Section~\ref{vkf}, several key results about gauging and diffeomorphisms are proved, which are used to prove ``versality'' of the family constructed in Section~\ref{Kuranishi}.
 In Section~\ref{esssec}, a refined gauging procedure is carried out, to construct the Kuranishi family of ``essential'' deformations.
 In Section \ref{stable}, we generalize Kodaira-Spencer's stability theorem for K\"ahler structures to the ALE setting, using some arguments of Biquard-Rollin \cite{BiquardRollin}.
 In Section \ref{DSFK}, we adapt the LeBrun-Singer-Simanca theory of deformations of extremal K\"ahler metrics to the ALE setting \cite{LS93, LeBrun_Simanca}.
 In Section~\ref{vp}, we prove the versal property of the family $\mathfrak{F}$, using a local slicing theorem, and prove Theorem \ref{t2}.
-In Section~\ref{defminsec}, we restrict attention to the minimal resolution, and prove Theorems \ref{generalthm} and \ref{t1.8}, and discuss the dimensions given in Table \ref{dimtable}.
-In Section \ref{exsec}, we discuss several examples to illustrate the theory, and give more explicit formulas for the dimension of the moduli space $m_{\Gamma}$.
-Finally, the Appendix contains some technical results about minimal resolutions needed in Section \ref{defminsec}.
+In Section~\ref{defminsec}, we restrict attention to the minimal resolution, and prove Theorems \ref{generalthm} and \ref{t1.8}.